-Every organisation is different, so are our Improvement Apprenticeship Programmes.
-We offer a range of options to suit your organisation, from open programmes (ideal for one or two delegates), to in-house and digital learning options.
+Every organisation is different, so are our Improvement Apprenticeship offering.
+We work with a select panel of providers to ensure the very highest standard of development design to deliver exactly what your organisation needs.
 We work with you to find the perfect solution for your employees and your business.

-Through our Improvement Apprenticeship Programmes, your teams will drive high standards of quality, reduce costs, manage supply chains, avoid waste thereby giving the organisation the competitive edge.
+Through the Improvement Apprenticeship Programmes, your teams will drive high standards of quality, reduce costs, manage supply chains, avoid waste thereby giving the organisation the competitive edge.

 Occupation Profile Summary:

 Improvement Leaders are responsible for developing improvement strategy, providing leadership in improvement for the business and for coaching and supporting Improvement Specialists in advanced analysis.
 The Improvement Leader typically reports to Board members or Heads of Department and manages (directly and/or matrix) a team of Improvement Specialists, who deploy the strategy, and lead improvement projects.
 They work closely with all functions of the business to support the setting and achievement of business goals, often accountable for Improvement activities within the largest-scale and highest priority programmes of work.

 For example, they may develop top-level Value Stream Maps to identify improvement opportunities that are then scoped into projects to be delivered by Improvement Specialists or they may design new products/processes/services.
 The role is typically oce-based but involves working wherever their improvement activities are focussed for example they could be working on the shop oor or at customer/supplier premises.

 Improvement Practitioners use a blend of Lean and Six Sigma, project and change management principles and tools to identify and lead the delivery of change across organisational functions and processes.
 Improvement Practitioners can be found across all sectors and functions including automotive, banking, engineering, food products, IT, property, retail, telecoms etc.